 - Remove the Boston butt from the Instant Pot and place on a cutting board or plate.
 It should shred easily with two forks.

-- To thicken the cooking liquid into a BBQ sauce once the meat is removed, press the "Saute" button.
-Stir/whisk in about 1 tbsp of flour if you like to help thicken the sauce quicker, whisking well to ensure no clumps remain.
-Continue cooking until sauce is to your liking, then toss with pork for serving.
+- Skim away some of the fat from the surface of the cooking liquid.
+To thicken the cooking liquid into a BBQ sauce once the meat is removed, press the "Saute" button.
+Stir/whisk in about 1 Tablespoon of flour if you like to help thicken the sauce quicker, whisking well to ensure no clumps remain.
+Continue cooking until sauce is to your liking, then toss with the pulled pork for serving.